 There are certain things that aren’t needed all year round.
-Garden furniture and gardening equipment, bicycles (if you’re a fair-weather cyclist!), suitcases, bulky winter clothing, Christmas decorations being just a few examples.
+Garden furniture and gardening equipment, bicycles (if you’re a fair-weather cyclist!), suitcases, bulky winter clothing and Christmas decorations being just a few examples.

-Your equipment can be easily and safely accommodated in your own lockable unit for as long as you need.
-This means if your property has a garage, you can hopefully make space to park your car in it!
-Think, no more ice scraping during the cold winter months!
+Your equipment can be easily and safely accommodated in your own unit for as long as you need.
+This means that if your property has a garage, you can hopefully make space to park your car in it!
+No more ice scraping during the cold winter months!

-Okay, it could be any family member but we couldn’t resist mentioning ‘the mother-in-law’.
-If a relative comes to live with you, it’s likely that they will have moved out of their own property.
-Even if you have the luxury of an annex, then it’s highly likely that there isn’t enough space to accommodate your family member’s possessions.
+OK, it could be any family member but we couldn’t resist mentioning ‘the mother-in-law’!
+If a relative comes to live with you, it’s likely that they’ll have moved out of their own property.
+Even if you have the luxury of an annex, then it’s likely that there isn’t enough space to accommodate your family member’s things.

 This can be an emotional time for them and parting with things they hold dear can be upsetting, especially if it happens suddenly.
 By using household storage, it buys you time to gradually help your relative sort out his or her possessions.

-To find out more about household storage, please get in touch with Extra Room Self Storage.
-We are ideally located for households looking for storage in Tamworth, Nuneaton, Bedworth, Hinckley and surrounding areas.
+To find out more about household storage, please get in touch .
+We’re ideally located for households looking for storage in the following locations: